CHIP (computer)

 CHIP (stylized as C.H.I.P.) was a single-board computer crowdfunded by now-defunct Next Thing Co.
 (NTC), released as open-source hardware running open-source software.
 It was advertised as "the world's first $9 computer".
 CHIP and related products are discontinued.
 NTC has since gone insolvent.

+C.H.I.P. is an affordable single-board computer developed by Next Thing Co.
+Retailing for just $9, it features a 1GHz ARMv7 processor, 512MB of RAM, and 3.8GB (approximately 4GB) of storage, running a customised, lightweight Debian-based operating system.
+The device also includes onboard Wi-Fi and Bluetooth, making it a versatile option for both standalone computing and integration into various hardware projects, as you have 3.2GB of free storage.

 Milestones

-Next Thing Co. was an Oakland, California, based start-up company founded in 2013 by Dave Rauchwerk, Gustavo Huber and Thomas Deckert.
-NTC initially launched CHIP computer via a successful Kickstarter campaign in May 2015.
+Next Thing Co. was an Oakland, California based start-up company founded in 2013 by Dave Rauchwerk, Gustavo Huber and Thomas Deckert.
+NTC initially launched the CHIP computer via a successful Kickstarter campaign in May 2015.
 The campaign started with a goal of US$50,000, and ended with 39,560 backers pledging US$2,071,927.

 Next Thing began shipping alpha boards to "Kernel Hacker" backers on September 25, 2015.
 First customer shipping (for Kickstarter backers) began by May 31, 2016.
-Pre-order opened by December 2015.
-Pre-order for the original CHIP had stopped by April 4, 2017, as the line was discontinued.
+Pre-orders opened by December 2015.
+Pre-orders for the original CHIP had stopped by April 4, 2017, as the line was discontinued.